sdhutchins/slayinthegame/_posts/2025-06-04-welcome-to-slayin-the-game.md

 ## Onyenwere Is Earning a Permanent Spot

 Michaela Onyenwere has quietly emerged as a core rotation player.
-Her value doesn’t come from volume scoring or flashy box scores, but from doing the small things—defending multiple positions, rebounding, and making herself available without needing plays run for her.
+Her value doesn’t come from volume scoring or flashy box scores, but from doing the small things like defending multiple positions, rebounding, and making herself available without needing plays run for her.
 She’s been the connective piece in many of the team’s better lineups.

 When the trio of Atkins, Reese, and Cardoso is paired with Onyenwere and Van Lith, the lineup posts a +19.2 NetRtg in 14 minutes.
 Swapping in Banham for HVL raises that to +22.5 NetRtg in 13 minutes.
 But when that same core is surrounded by Allen and Nurse, the group drops to –28.0 across 37 minutes.
 These are small samples, but the drop-off is hard to ignore.

 The four-player lineups back this up as well.
-When Onyenwere joins Williams, Banham, and HVL, the group sits at –5.1 NetRtg across 40 minutes.
+When Onyenwere joins Elizabeth Williams, Banham, and HVL, the group sits at –5.1 NetRtg across 40 minutes.
 It’s not necessarily a "good" number, but it is better than most other combinations.
 Quartets built around Allen or Nurse struggle to generate efficient offense.

 It’s becoming harder to imagine the best version of the Sky’s starting five without Onyenwere in it.
 She makes lineups more athletic, more cohesive, and more versatile.